kwaldenphd/sql-queries-joins/README.md

 ## Lab Goals

+This lab covers the basics of SQL syntax using DB Browser for SQLite.
+It covers operations like selecting, sorting, filtering, aggregating, and calculating.
+It also provides an overview of joins, including common join types.
+An optional section covers relationship

 ## Acknowledgements
 The author consulted the following resources when building this tutorial:
 - [W3 Schools "SQL Syntax"](https://www.w3schools.com/sql/sql_syntax.asp)